#1 Aventon Pace 500 Next-Gen$1,399.0010018 reviews

 Buying a bike online is a world apart from the experience of choosing a bike from your local bike shop.
 The benefit of a direct sale from the manufacturer, is that you aren’t paying for the middleman.
 If you’re buying a bike from an online retailer, they don’t have to pay for rent of premises and they don’t need to pay an experienced, professional mechanic to assemble and tune your bike.
 For these reasons, you pay less.

-On the downside; you don’t get the benefit of sitting on the bike, test-riding it or getting a feel for it.
-Even looking at your prospective purchase ‘in-the-flesh’ can be reassuring.
 Your local bike shop (or ‘L.B.S.’) will assemble, tune and fit your bike for you before you ride away.
 They will usually offer you a warranty deal and a minor servicing for free, within the first few weeks of purchase.

 Whether you want to roll with your partner, friends or family, comfort bikes are the easiest and most ergonomic option.